elixir-webrtc/ex_webrtc/guides/introduction/modifying.md

 > #### The caveats of negotiation {: .tip}
 > But wait, the peer who added new tracks doesn't have to start the negotiation?
 >
-> Certainly, that's the simplest way, but as long as the *number of transceivers* of the offerer (or, to be specific, the number of m-lines in the offer SDP with the appropariate
+> Certainly, that's the simplest way, but as long as the *number of transceivers* of the offerer (or, to be specific, the number of m-lines in the offer SDP with the appropriate
 > `direction` attribute set) is greater or equal to the number of all tracks added by the answerer, the tracks will be considered in the negotiation.
 >
 > But what does that even mean?
 > Each transceiver is responsible for sending and/or receiving a single track.
 When you call `PeerConnection.add_track`, we actually look for a free transceiver
-> (that is, one that is not sending a track already) and use it, or create a new transceiver if we don't not find anything suitable.
+> (that is, one that is not sending a track already) and use it, or create a new transceiver if we don' find anything suitable.
 If you are very sure
 > that the remote peer added _N_ new video tracks, you can add _N_ video transceivers (using `PeerConnection.add_transceiver`) and begin the negotiation as
 > the offerer.
 If you didn't add the transceivers, the tracks added by the remote peer (the answerer) would be ignored.

 Let's look at an example:
 1. The first peer (Peer 1) joins - here it probably makes more sense for the client (so the Web Browser) to start the negotiation, as the server (Elixir App/
-`Forwarder` in the diagram) does not know how many tracks the client wants to add (the `2. offer/answer` message indicates exchange of offer where the direction of the arrow means the direction of the offer message).
+`Forwarder` in the diagram) does not know how many tracks the client wants to add (the `2. offer/answer` message indicates the exchange of offer where the direction of the arrow means the direction of the offer message).

 ```mermaid